f-prime/fist/README.md

 # Spear

 Spear is a fast, lightweight, full-text indexer.
 Spear stores all information in memory making lookups very fast while also pesisting the index to disk.
+The index can be accessed over a TCP connection and all data returned is valid JSON.

 **Spear is still under development.
 Not all features are implemented or stable yet.**